Chart Color Schemes

 Berkeley - Lake Heights - Cringila has seen population growth performance typically on par with national averages when looking at short and medium term trends

 Berkeley - Lake Heights - Cringila's population is 14,272 as of November 2025.
-This figure reflects an increase since the 2021 Census, which reported a population of 14,200 people.
-The change was inferred from ABS data showing an estimated resident population of 14,226 in June 2024 and an additional 58 validated new addresses since the Census date.
+This figure reflects an increase of 72 people since the 2021 Census, which reported a population of 14,200.
+The change is inferred from ABS estimated resident population data: 14,226 in June 2024 and an additional 58 validated new addresses since the Census date.
 This results in a population density ratio of 1,139 persons per square kilometer.
-Population growth was primarily driven by overseas migration, contributing approximately 62.4% of overall population gains during recent periods.
+Overseas migration contributed approximately 62.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, the area is expected to increase by just below the median of regional areas nationally, reaching a population of 16,050 by 2041, reflecting an increase of 12.1% over the 17 years.
+Based on projected demographic shifts, a population increase just below the median of regional areas nationally is expected by 2041, with an increase of 1,778 persons reflecting a total growth of 12.1% over the 17 years.

 Frequently Asked Questions - Population